 A student may be sent a notice of referral to an academic progress committee at the end of the year if he/she has

-- completed at least two semesters of candidature and, in the period commencing in December of the previous year, passed less than 50% of enrolment;
+- completed at least two semesters of candidature and, in the period commencing in December of the previous year, passed 50% or less* of enrolment;

 - failed the same unit twice*; or

-- failed to comply with any terms or conditions imposed by the faculty board under section 5 of Statute 6.2 or by an academic progress committee of the faculty.
+- failed to comply with any terms or conditions imposed by the dean or by an academic progress committee; or

-(Please refer to Statute 6.2 and the Exclusion for unsatisfactory progress regulations or inability to progress).
+(Please refer to Part 4 Monash University (Academic Board) Regulations - Exclusion for unsatisfactory progress regulations or inability to progress).